eclecticlogic/pedal-dialect/README.md

 4. Array types can only be arrays of primitives.
 Postgresql `bit` arrays are supported if the entity field data type is `java.util.BitSet`.
 Apply the `@CopyAsBitString` annotation to the getter to support writing to the Postgresql bit array.
 The `@Column` annotation must have the length set to the bit array length in Postgresql.
 5. Embedded id support if `@EmbeddedId` annotation is present and `@AttributeOverrides` annotation denotes pk columns.
 See `Planet` class in the test.
 6. No specific distinction between Temporal `TIMESTAMP` and `DATE`.
+7. CopyCommand needs access to the underlying Postgresql Connection.
+This requires writing connection-pool specific adapters.
+The framework comes with support for popular ones and new ones can be easily written.

 The `CopyCommand` does support a generic mechanism to support custom-types or work-around the above limitations using a `ConversionHelper`.
 For any field where you want to define custom conversion, apply the `@CopyConverter` annotation with a reference to an implementation of a suitable `ConversionHelper`.